Will Facebook Surpass Google in Advertising Revenues?

 With over 250 Million active users accessing Facebook via their mobile device, Facebook is building up an audience on the hottest emerging platform.
 With free and popular iPhone, Blackberry, and Android apps available, Facebook has yet to serve up a single advertisement on mobile and doesn’t seem to be in a rush.
 However, things may be changing with a small but targeted recent acquisition.
 It will require some work to figure out the right format, but again Facebook is at a huge advantage with the user base it has and the social graph that connects these users.

 The U.S. local online ad spend is estimated at $20 Billion – which is why Google was so interested in Groupon.
 Now combine local with mobile and social—and you have the blueprint to build a money-spitting machine.
-Facebook could theoretically serve you an advertisement like this directly on your phone—“You and your good friend John are a block away from each other, you both like Pizza and its lunch time, go to Pizza Hut together and save $5 on your order”—of course with less words and more pretty pictures.
+Facebook could theoretically serve you an advertisement like this directly on your phone—“You and your good friend John are a block away from each other, you both like Pizza and its lunchtime, go to Pizza Hut together and save $5 on your order”—of course with fewer words and more pretty pictures.

 Now that the mobile advertising dollars are finally starting to materialize, we still have not seen the hockey-stick curve that we all expected.
 This will occur when more innovative mobile ad products are built out—and again, Facebook is at a massive advantage.